 - a) May conditionally admit students with a recognized Bachelor's degree and an EmSAT score of 1250 or its equivalent on another standardized test approved by the CAA, such as TOEFL score of 530 (197 CBT, 71 iBT), or 5.5 IELTS academic to a graduate program.
-Such a student must meet the following requirements during the period of conditional admission or be subject to dismissal: - must achieve an EmSAT score of 1400 or equivalent, by the end of the student's first semester of study; - may take a maximum of six credit hours in the first semester of study, not including intensive English courses; - must achieve a minimum CGPA of 3.0 on a 4.0 scale, or its established equivalent, in the first six credit hours of credit-bearing courses studied for the graduate program; - b) May conditionally admit students to a graduate program with a recognized bachelor's degree and a minimum cumulative grade point average (CGPA) of 2.5 on a 4.0 scale or its established equivalent.
-Such a student must take a maximum of nine credit hours of courses studied for the graduate program during the period of conditional admission and must achieve a minimum CGPA of 3.0 on a 4.0 scale, or its established equivalent, in these nine credits of courses studied for the graduate program or be subject to dismissal. - c) May conditionally admit students to a graduate program with a recognized bachelor's degree and a minimum cumulative grade point average (CGPA) of 2.0 and less than 2.5 on a 4.0 scale or its established equivalent to a maximum of nine graduate-level credit hours as remedial preparation for the graduate program.
+Such a student must meet the following requirements during the period of conditional admission or be subject to dismissal: - must achieve an EmSAT score of 1400 or equivalent, by the end of the student's first semester of study; - may take a maximum of six credit hours in the first semester of study, not including intensive English courses; - must achieve a minimum CGPA of 3.0 on a 4.0 scale, or its established equivalent, in the first six credit hours of credit-bearing courses studied for the graduate program; - b) May conditionally admit students to a graduate program with a recognized bachelor's degree and a minimum cumulative grade point average (CGPA) of 2.5 and less than 3.0 on a 4.0 scale or its established equivalent.
+Such a student must take a maximum of nine credit hours of courses studied for the graduate program during the period of conditional admission.
+The student must achieve a minimum CGPA of 3.0 on a 4.0 scale, or its established equivalent, in the courses studied for the graduate program.
+If a student does not succeed in achieving a CGPA of 3.0 within one academic year, then the admission will be cancelled.

+c) May conditionally admit students to a graduate program with a recognized bachelor's degree and a minimum cumulative grade point average (CGPA) of 2.0 and less than 2.5 on a 4.0 scale or its established equivalent to a maximum of nine graduate-level credit hours as remedial preparation for the graduate program.
 These remedial courses are not for credit within the degree program.
-The student must achieve a minimum CGPA of 3.0 on a 4.0 scale, or its established equivalent, in these nine credits of remedial courses in order to progress to the graduate program or be subject to dismissal.
+The student must achieve a minimum CGPA of 3.0 on a 4.0 scale, or its established equivalent, in these remedial courses in order to progress to the graduate program or be subject to dismissal.
+The conditions written under Remedial Arrangement for specified time period for completion and GPA for progression into graduate program will be applicable.